 Question: I have done all efforts to research about dried flowers being bad feng shui.
 My sister-in-law was in my house and saw the dried roses I have kept and told me to throw them out because it is bad luck.
 But since they were given to me by a special someone, I want to keep them.
 Last week another person said the same thing.
 I want to hear from you, is this really bad feng shui?
 Should I get rid of my dried flowers?

 Answer: Good question, thank you for asking.
 This reminds me of an experience I had while teaching several feng shui sessions at the local university health conference.
 There was an unusually high number of the same question coming from different people at different times, all of them about the bad feng shui of dried flowers.

-So naturally I just had to know why all of a sudden everyone is concerned with the "bad feng shui" of dried flowers!
+So naturally, I just had to know why all of a sudden everyone is concerned with the "bad feng shui" of dried flowers!
 When asked, I was told that a clutter-clearing speaker at the same conference mentioned that dried flowers are very bad feng shui and you have to get rid of them.

 When placed on an altar, for example, a dried flower becomes your very own feng shui symbol of something very dear to you, thus it will keep holding good energy as long as you take good care of it.

 People have been drying plants and flowers since time immemorial for various healing purposes, was that bad feng shui?
 Lavender is a great feng shui flower that we use in dried form so often, is lavender bad feng shui?
-Of course, not!
+Of course, not.

 Continue Reading: Feng Shui Use of Flowers